Qujing No.1 Middle School

 Qujing NO.1 Middle School is a senior middle school in Yunnan, China.
-Set up in 1913 by E. Cai, the Governor of Yunnan, the school is located at the center of Qujing City.
+It was established in 1913 by E. Cai, the Governor of Yunnan, the school is located at the center of Qujing City.
 There are many famous cultural relics in this school, such as Cuan monument, which is one of the greatest achievements of the art of Chinese calligraphy.